Achilles Tendonitis & Achilles Tendinopathy

 First, the correct diagnoses needs to be made.
 Second, the cause needs to be found.
 Third, the correct treatment needs to be prescribed.

 Achilles Tendon Inflammation vs. Degeneration

 The term Achilles tendonitis should be used to refer to inflammation of the Achilles tendon.
 Inflammation is most often an acute change (the result of a sudden injury).
-This problem is characterized by swelling, redness, warmth, and pain.
+This problem is characterised by swelling, redness, warmth, and pain.
 When seen under the microscope, inflammatory conditions have specific cells that the body brings to that area of the body to help control the inflammation and heal the injured tendon.
-We have seen patient receive massage (additional trauma), shockwave therapy (sever trauma) and stretches (more trauma).
-These are all incorrect treatments for Achilles Tendonitis.

 We have a good understanding of the fundamental differences, are capable of diagnosing the condition and conduct a thorough bio-mechanical assessment to find out why it occurred in the first place.
 Then, and only then, can we recommend a successful treatment.